-As a senior associate in the International Banking & Finance Practice Group in the Frankfurt office of Hogan Lovells, Michael Strotmann focuses on real estate financings and banking regulatory law (financial sanctions).
-Michael is a German Rechtsanwalt and a Solicitor of the Senior Courts of England & Wales.
-The main focus of his advice is on the one hand the institutional and product-specific (banking-) regulatory law and on the other hand real estate financings.
-He has extensive experience with advising national and international clients on questions of German and European sanctions law, with a concentration on payment sanctions and international loan transactions.
-Moreover, he advises international banks in civil law matters, as well as banking regulatory matters in the course of the introduction of new consumer loan products in Germany.
+Michael Strotmann focuses on real estate financings and banking regulatory law (financial sanctions).
+Michael is a German Rechtsanwalt and a Solicitor of the Senior Courts of England and Wales.
+The main focus of his advice is on the one hand the institutional and product-specific (banking) regulatory law and on the other hand real estate financings.
+He has extensive experience in advising national and international clients on questions of German and European sanctions law, with a concentration on payment sanctions and international loan transactions.
+Moreover, he advises international banks on civil law matters, as well as banking regulatory matters in the course of the introduction of new consumer loan products in Germany.

-Advising credit institute of a worldwide leading automobile manufacturer on the introduction of the SEPA-Regime in Germany
+Advising a credit institute of a worldwide leading automobile manufacturer on the introduction of the SEPA-Regime in Germany.

-Continuous advice of various German capital management companies in regards to the investment law permissibility of real estate purchases for the respective AIFs
+Continuous advice of various German capital management companies regarding the investment law permissibility of real estate purchases for the respective AIFs.

 Advising a leading Scottish bank on drafting agreements and general terms and conditions in the scope of the introduction of a new consumer loan product for used cars.